 How to Create an App Icon in Adobe Illustrator

 While sketching an idea for an app, you need to have a little concept in your head.
 Try to analyze this concept to the bare elements so you can start sketching with a minimal set of elements.
-The less elements, the better you can focus on the primary idea.
+The fewer elements, the better you can focus on the primary idea.
 It’s a drawing process I try to focus on.

 Another important thing is trying in being original in your first concept.
-This is not easy as their are so many ideas and good sketches around us (think of the excellent quality platforms like Dribbble are offering us).
+This is not easy as they are so many ideas and good sketches around us (think of the excellent quality platforms like Dribbble are offering us).
 While there are many good sketches and icons around, you’re not seeing them in the applications stores.
 It’s becoming a rare symptom to find good, illustrative application icons.
 The main reason is that it takes time to go from a simple, good idea and sketch to a ready-to-use application icon and the process of that is quickly overlooked.

-To be original in your ideas and sketches, one advice i keep following is not looking at other sketches before or while I’m drawing myself.
+To be original in your ideas and sketches, one advice I keep following is not looking at other sketches before or while I’m drawing myself.
 It’s not helping me in accomplishing the idea in my head so I don’t do this anymore.

-For this tutorial, I want to sketch a beak of a bird because the focus of a message application is what i want to accomplish when people give it a quick look.
+For this tutorial, I want to sketch a beak of a bird because the focus of a message application is what I want to accomplish when people give it a quick look.
 Not the full bird, but just the part that is important to convey the message.

 I want to keep the sketch as simple as I can, so I’m not going to sketch much detail.
 Once you have enough sketches and you have one sketch that’s best representing the idea, I stop the sketch phase and go on with doing research.

 Collect your sketches and pick one sketch to start from.